Cosmos DB: Consistency levels

 The desired consistency level is defined at the account level but can be overridden on a per request basis by using a specific HTTP header or the corresponding feature exposed by the SDKs.
 All five consistency levels have been specified and verified using the TLA+ specification language, with the TLA+ model being open-sourced on GitHub.

 Multi-master

 Cosmos DB's original distribution model involves one single write region, with all other regions being read-only replicas.
-In March 2018, a new multi-master capability was announced, enabling multiple regions to be write replicas within a global deployment.
-Potential merge conflicts that may arise when different write regions issue concurrent, conflicting writes can be resolved by either the default Last Write Wins policy, or a custom JavaScript function.
+In March 2018, Microsoft announced a new multi-master capability for Azure Cosmos DB, allowing multiple regions to serve as write replicas.
+This feature introduced a significant improvement to its original single write-region model, where other regions were read-only.
+With multi-master, concurrent writes from different regions can lead to potential conflicts, which can be resolved either using the default "Last Write Wins" (LWW) policy or a custom conflict resolution mechanism, such as a JavaScript function.
+The LWW policy relies on timestamps to determine the winning write, while the custom option enables developers to handle conflicts through application-defined rule.

 Analytical Store

 This feature, announced in May 2020, is a fully isolated column store for enabling large scale analytics against operational data in the Azure Cosmos DB, without any impact to its transactional workloads.
 This feature addresses the complexity and latency challenges that occur with the traditional ETL pipelines required to have a data repository optimized to execute Online analytical processing by automatically syncing the operational data into a separate column store suitable for large scale analytical queries to be performed in an optimized manner, resulting in improving the latency of such queries.

 Using Microsoft Azure Synapse Link for Cosmos DB, it is possible to build no-ETL Hybrid transactional/analytical processing solutions by directly linking to Azure Cosmos DB analytical store from Synapse Analytics.
 It enables to run near real-time large-scale analytics directly on the operational data.